By Mayo Clinic Staff

-Signs and symptoms of osteochondritis dissecans may include:
+Depending on the joint that's affected, signs and symptoms of osteochondritis dissecans might include:

 - Pain.
-The most common symptom of osteochondritis dissecans, pain may be triggered by physical activity — walking up stairs, climbing a hill or playing sports.
+This most common symptom of osteochondritis dissecans might be triggered by physical activity — walking up stairs, climbing a hill or playing sports.

 - Joint popping or locking.
-Your joint may pop or get stuck in one position if a loose fragment gets caught between bones during movement.
+Your joint might pop or stick in one position if a loose fragment gets caught between bones during movement.

 - Joint weakness.
-You may feel that your joint is "giving way" or weakening.
+You might feel as though your joint is "giving way" or weakening.

 - Decreased range of motion.
-You may be unable to straighten your leg or arm completely.
+You might be unable to straighten the affected limb completely.